Alex-git-repos/Embedux/README.md

 Always secure, never dangerous.

 # Modular
   This system is very simple.
-Refer to the image above for filesystem structure.
+You can add to the filesystem by suggesting and commiting a new Root FS structure, and load in any module when you'd like by using one of the basic commands in the wiki.

 # Want to help?
   You can add to anything!
 Work on the package manager (pkg), make a customized Root FS archive, develop an Img, or whatever else!
+#
+#
+#